Alexcchip/Alexcchip/README.md

 - 👋 Hi, I’m @Alexcchip
 - 👀 I’m interested in CS/Classical Music/Math
-- 📫 How to reach me aw700m@bhsec.bard.edu
+- 📫 How to reach me weinberger.al@northeastern.edu

 <!---
 Alexcchip/Alexcchip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.